2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2011 Sacagawea Dollar

 The orientation of edge lettering creates two recognized positions: Position A (edge lettering reads upside-down when obverse faces up) and Position B (edge lettering reads normally when obverse faces up).
+Coins are fed randomly into the edge-lettering machine, so both positions exist in roughly equal quantities throughout the production run.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List

-2011 Sacagawea Dollar Mintage & Survival Data
+2011 Sacagawea Dollar Value — Mintage & Survival Data

 2011 Sacagawea Dollar Mintage & Survival Chart